varunkumardev/amitmerchant1990.github.io/_posts/2019-4-15-attribute-casting-laravel.md

 ## Array & JSON Casting

-Addionally, if your table consist a column which stores serialized JSON string and you want that particular column to be automatically deserialize the attribute to a PHP array when you access it on your Eloquent model, you should use `array` cast.
+Additionally, if your table consist a column which stores serialized JSON string and you want that particular column to be automatically deserialize the attribute to a PHP array when you access it on your Eloquent model, you should use `array` cast.
 You can do it like this.

 ```php
 <?php